Vinschers/vinschers.github.io/content/archive/pinocchio/index.en.md

 Note that the y-axis is in logarithmic scale.
 ![Comparison of matrix multiplication](/pinocchio/matrix.png "400")

-The table below compare Pinocchio and GGPR using a problem of evaluating multivariate polynomials with more than 600000 coefficients.
+The table below compare Pinocchio and GGPR using a problem of evaluating multivariate polynomials.
 ![Comparison of functions to GGPR](/pinocchio/ggpr_table.png "400")

 There were also other works that actually improved Pinocchio's functionality.